titon/toolkit/docs/en/development/js.md

 * Should be prefixed with `_` when used internally and not be publicly available: `_fooBar()`

 Methods
-* Should return `this` unless defined as a getter / accessor
 * Should be prefixed with `__` when used as an event handler / callback: `__fooBar(e)`
 * Should, for the most part, be written in verb / action form
 * Getters and setters should be separate